-Use texture in interior design to create a specific feel in your room.
+Use texture in interior design to create a specific feel in a space.
 Rough and coarser textures like reclaimed wood or terracotta have more 'visual weight' and create a cozy, rustic aesthetic – perfect for the fall season.

-In this fall-inspired garden room, tongue-and-groove walls, rattan chairs, a wooden table and linen cushions are textures that all combine to create a warm and cozy scene.
+In this fall-inspired porch, shiplap walls, a rattan chair, an outdoor rug and blankets are textures that all combine to create a warm and cozy scene.

 Welcome friends and family with a beautiful exterior display, fit for the fall season.

-Halloween this fall will be like no other, with trick or treating in many neighborhoods still relatively impossible.
-This does, of course, mean that you have the perfect excuse to double down on outdoor fall decor ideas to make your home look more frightfully festive than ever.
+Halloween this fall will be back with a bang, which does, of course, mean that you have the perfect excuse to double down on outdoor fall decor ideas to make your home look more frightfully festive than ever.